David R. Goddard

 David Rockwell Goddard (January 3, 1908 – July 9, 1985) was an American plant physiologist.

+Early life and education

+Goddard was the son of Pliny Earle Goddard, American linguist and ethnologist noted for his extensive documentation of the languages and cultures of the Athabaskan peoples of western North America.
+He was born in Carmel-by-the-Sea, California, in 1908.
+He attended the University of California, receiving his bachelor's degree in 1929, a master's degree in 1930, and Ph.D. in 1933.

+Career

 Goddard was most known for his contributions to the large-scale production of penicillin, bacitracin and vitamin B2 in World War II.
 His later research showed a relation between the respiratory chains in plants and animals.